regularWand/frame-by-frame/README.md

 How it works
 ------------

-frame-by-frame using Google Chrome's content scripts feature to add additional behavour to the YouTube player.
+`frame by frame` uses Google Chrome's content scripts feature to add additional behavour to the YouTube player.

 Resources